SarShaheen/Evolution-Of-Air-Jordan/README.md

 - Sign up to receive more information: There is a easily located sign up page within the navigation bar that allows me to enter my details and choose what i would like to be updated on.

-- Find a way to stay in touch with the website through social media: Across the bottom of the website are social media icons which upon clicking, opens up the corresponding social media site in a new tab.
+- Find a way to stay in contact through social media: Across the bottom of the website are social media icons which upon clicking, opens up the corresponding site in a new tab, making it easy to navigate back to the original webpage.

 ### Bugs